timescale/docs/timescaledb/tutorials/nfl-analytics/index.md

-# Using TimescaleDB continuous aggregates and hyperfunctions
+# Analyze data using TimescaleDB continuous aggregates and hyperfunctions

 This tutorial is a step-by-step guide on how to use TimescaleDB for analyzing time-series data.
 We will show you how to utilize TimescaleDB's continuous aggregates and hyperfunctions for faster and more efficient queries.
 We will also take advantage of a unique capability of TimescaleDB: the ability to